 - The Distributed Learning school must submit your final grade in time for UBC to evaluate your application (you’ll receive instructions by email about how to submit your grades to UBC).

-To use a Distributed Learning course to meet program-specific requirements:
+To use a Distributed Learning course to meet degree-specific requirements:

 - You must complete it by June 30.